-The reading tips this week is the stunningly brilliant The Hate U Give by Angie Thomas.
-This book is so, so important, a real eye-opener.
-It addresses the difficult, complex topic of systematic racism in a way that grips you and makes you understand by feeling, rather than being told, how this undergirds the everyday life.
+The Hate U Give is a stunningly brilliant book that is so, so important.
+It’s, a real eye-opener that addresses the difficult, complex topic of systematic racism in a way that grips you and makes you understand by feeling, rather than being told, how this undergirds the everyday life.

-The characters are absolutely real, with flaws and shortcomings, and all the complexity that comes with being human.
-The main character Starr is so bad-ass, smart, funny, adorable and brave in a real way; trying to stay true to herself and her believes while maintaining a balance between her two worlds (the poor neighborhood and the posh school on the other side of town).
+I love this brilliant book and its amazing characters that are absolutely real, with flaws and shortcomings, and all the complexity that comes with being human.
+The main character Starr is so bad-ass, smart, funny, adorable and brave in a real way; trying to stay true to herself and her believes while maintaining a balance between her two worlds (the poor neighbourhood and the posh school on the other side of town).

 I have to admit that it took me some time to get into the book and the narrating, but once I did it was impossible to put this book down.
 It was heart-wrenching, stirring, with a perfect balance of heartbreak and humor, telling the story about love, friendship, loss, grief and racism in a completely new way.
 Even though the book touches on difficult topics and there are some really sad parts in it, it’s not a heavy read.
 I can’t recommend it enough!